I am considering making a move to workouts at home. Would

-I recommend starting with free weights.
-They are economical
+I recommend starting with free weights since are economical

-and very versatile.
-Admittedly exercises may feel a bit wobbly
+exercises.
+Admittedly, exercises may feel a bit wobbly the first

-the first few workouts if you are accustomed to machines.
-After
+few workouts if you are accustomed to machines.
+After a short

-a short time you will feel more in control during the execution
+time, you will feel more in control during the execution of free

-I would suggest purchasing an adjustable flat to incline bench
+I would suggest purchasing dumbbells with an adjustable flat

-and dumbbells.
+to incline bench.
 Consider hex dumbbells with a dumbbell rack.
-If

-space is an issue look at Powerblocks, Quick Dumbells, Hoist
+If space is an issue consider investing in Powerblocks, Quick

-dumbbell set.
-If you get hex dumbbells instead of plate loaded
+spin lock dumbbell set.
+If you get hex dumbbells instead of plate

 your heaviest exercise.
-Some specialty fitness stores sell 1.25
+Some specialty fitness stores sell magnetic microweights

-dumbbells.
-This can make it much easier to graduate to the next
+This can make it much easier to graduate to the next weight after

 Only after you have proven to yourself to stick to a home